 Avoid blaming anyone - You or your partner may have been infected from previous partners.

-Be honest with health care workers - Their job is not to judge you, but to treat and stop the spread of STIs.
+Be honest with health care workers - Their job is not to judge you, but to treat and stop the spread of STDs.
 Everything you tell them remains confidential.

 Contact your doctor - Local health departments have sexually transmitted infections programs that provide confidential testing, treatment, and other necessary services.